aclloyd97/aclloyd97.github.io/_posts/2017-10-13-signs-of-introverts.md

 #### 15. You notice details that others don't.
 #### 16. You have a constantly running inner monologue.
 #### 17. You have low blood pressure.
+I have never tested this one out, but I wonder about the physiological manifestations of being an introvert.
+According to [The Introvert Spring](https://introvertspring.com/introvert-biology-behavior/), other factors include a greater sensitivity to caffeine, a tendency to salivate more easily, and sweat in most reactions.
+Now

 #### 18. You've been called an "old soul"-since your 20s.
 #### 19. You don't feel "high" from your surroundings.
 #### 20. You look at the big picture.
 #### 21. You've been told to "come out of your shell."
 #### 22. You're a writer.
+Obviously.

 #### 23. You alternate between phases of work and solitude, and periods of social activity.